 KINDS OF THEOLOGICAL EDUCATIONAL RESEARCH

 Global Institute of Theology delivers courses that have resulted from a researched academic process by Global University.
 However, there were instances that GIT presented its own home-grown courses to expand the number of courses on its license and anticipate needs that the evangelical may need in the future.
 This is especially when more pastors and laity discover the importance of Christian education.
 Up to 2018, the school used materials from Global University which was not accredited and adapted that material to be presented to the NCFHE for accreditation according to European standards.When needs arise, and home-grown curriculum will become necessary, the author/s of the course will basically need to research one of the following areas to write a course or program according to the EQF/MQF level and number of credits.
-Different EQF/MQF levels require different number of credits for a qualification.
+Different EQF/MQF levels require a different number of credits for a qualification.
 Any number less than the threshold will be considered as an award.
-However, for the purpose of this paper, EQF/MQF levels will not be taken in considered in the brief explanation for the kinds of theological education research below.
-These are just to refer to the different kind of expertise one may require for the said research.In order to this research GIT is currently adopting guidelines from Vyhmeister et al for the different steps for the different following four areas of research. •Biblical Exegesis and Interpretation •Descriptive Research•Program Development as Research•Case Study research
+However, for the purpose of this paper, EQF/MQF levels will not be taken into consideration in the brief explanation for the kinds of theological education research below.
+These are just to refer to the different kinds of expertise one may require for the said research.In order to do this research, GIT is currently adopting guidelines from Vyhmeister et al for the different steps for the different following four areas of research. •Biblical Exegesis and Interpretation •Descriptive Research•Program Development as Research•Case Study research

 Research in Biblical Exegesis and Interpretation